NorbertNiebieski/kodMorse/README.md

  #kodMorse

-This console program is used to easily learn morse code.
-It can ask you about single letter or some text in morse code.
+This console program is used to help with learning morse code.
+With this program you can tranlate text to morse code and hear it, also program can check your knowledge about trlaslating kod morsa to text.